etabari/PorthoMCL/README.md

 ## Step 2: Filter the input

 This is EXACTLY like the 6th step of OrhtoMCL.
 This step produces a single goodProteins.fasta file to run BLAST on.
 It filters away poor-quality sequences (placing them in poorProteins.fasta).
 The filter is based on length and percent stop codons.
-You can adjust these values.

 The input arguments to `orthomclFilterFasta` are:
 - input_dir:               the directory containing a set of .fasta files